Undergraduate Research and Extension Experiences (REEU) Summer Research Program

 PI: Dr. Laura Shannon - lmshannon@umn.edu

-Grossman Lab: The Grossman lab broadly explores the ways in which we can better manage plant-soil-microbe relationships on agroecological and organic vegetable farms, with the ultimate goal of developing sustainable food production systems.
+Grossman Lab: The Grossman lab explores how to improve plant-soil-microbe relationships on agroecological and organic vegetable farms, to develop sustainable food production systems.
 A central thread that connects much of our work is the examination of legume cover crops and associated soil microbes to help maintain landscape diversity and tighten nutrient cycling.
 Current projects investigate the use of cover crop legumes to enhance organic hoop house (high tunnel) soil sustainability and creation of a soil management plan with immigrant farmer advocacy organizations in the Twin Cities.
 Prospective REEU students should have an interest in soil ecology and farming systems.

 PI: Dr. Julie Grossman - jgross@umn.edu